imSaiPavan27/Business-Insights-360/README.md

 ## Project Overview
-AtliQ Hardware is experiencing rapid growth and has decided to implement data analytics using PowerBi for the first time.
-The aim is to outperform competitors in the market and make data-driven decisions.
-This project is expected to provide insights into various aspects, including finance, sales, marketing, and the supply chain.
+AtliQ Hardware is rapidly expanding and has decided to use PowerBi for the first time to execute data analytics.
+As a result, the project entailed developing a Power BI dashboard for Atliq Hardware, which would provide automated data analysis for the finance, sales, marketing, and supply chain departments to improve decision-making.

 **Link to Live Interactive DashBoard**: [Power BI DashBoard](https://app.powerbi.com/view?r=eyJrIjoiYmEwOTNiNDYtMDcyZi00NWIxLThkNzYtNmQ3YWYyZDgzMTI1IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)